-Everyone probably knows someone who suffers from migraine.
-That should not be taken to mean, though, that every person who suffers from migraine suffers the same thing or in the same way.
-And it’s very likely because of that disparity of experience that individuals who suffer debilitating migraine symptoms may find themselves frustrated when applying for Social Security disability.
+Everyone probably knows someone who suffers from migraines.
+That should not be taken to mean, though, that every person who suffers from migraines suffers the same thing or in the same way.
+It’s also very likely because of that disparity of experience that individuals who suffer debilitating migraine symptoms may find themselves frustrated when applying for Social Security Disability.

 Note that we use the term migraine as a stand-alone term, rather than the more common turn of phrase, migraine headache.
-The reason is because headaches are only one of many symptoms that are associated with being affected by migraine.
+The reason is that headaches are only one of many symptoms that are associated with being affected by migraines.
 And someone with migraine can suffer one, some or all of them, depending on their unique circumstance.

 Migraines And Disability

 There are many neurological conditions that the Social Security Administration has designated as being due disability coverage.
 Migraine is not one of them, except in extreme cases designated as chronic migraine.

 Even then, the criteria the SSA demands for someone applying for benefits are very specific.
 Approvals of claims, notoriously slow in some of the most clear of cases, can be slower in cases of migraine.
 And if the detail the government demands isn’t provided as expected, rejection can be the result.
 An attorney’s help can be beneficial.